 Step 1: Install the prerequisites

-# apt-get install debhelper needrestart
+(as root) # apt-get install debhelper needrestart

 ‘debhelper’ will be needed to build openssl from source (while the binary remains unavailable in the repos), and ‘needrestart’ will be useful after we update libssl (to know which serves need a restart).